 , but it doesn't seem to matter to many people who think the Jews have been replaced.

 Modern Christians read the whole New Testament as if it completely replaces the Old Testament, and now it is the only list of expectations that God has for His new people.
-And they seem to feel they can even pick and choose through those expectations that are so mushy that we have no real guidelines from God to fear.
+And they seem to feel they can even pick and choose through those expectations and make up some new ones that are so mushy that we have no real guidelines from God to fear.
 They don't even realize that God has left no one behind except those who want to be left there - both Jew and Gentile.
 When Paul speaks through his letters, many Christians (Gentiles) read it as though it is written exclusively to them as "the people of God".
 Nothing could be further from the truth.

 Most of today's churches seem to think that if it is in the Old Testament, it pertains only to the Jews and no longer applies to modern life.
 Then they (or their pastors) turn right around to contradict that thought by gathering "meaningful prophecies" from the OT, and suddenly, part of the OT pertains to us Gentiles in modern day even though it is for some reason not binding on us.
 The Catholics have a phrase for this.
 It's called "cafeteria faith" when you pick and choose to believe only the parts you like.